 Suzy called the restaurant.
 “Do you have a dress code?”

 “Casual is fine, but you won’t feel out of place in a dress or tie,” the disembodied voice told her.

 I checked 👟 are okay 😘

-Suzy sighed, wriggled into her best skinny jeans, and started trying on sweaters.
+Suzy sighed, wriggled into her best skinny jeans, and started trying on jumpers.

-Phoebe’s hair was in a tucked-French-braid updo, too, one of those messy-in-a-fancy-way ones like you ought to wear a flower crown with it, so maybe that was a good sign?
+Phoebe’s hair was in a tucked-French-braid updo, too, a messy-in-a-fancy-way one like you ought to wear a flower crown with it, so maybe that was a good sign?

 “I love your hair!”
 Suzy said in a totally non-threatening friendly way.